UCR-Research-Computing/UCR-Research-Computing.github.io/Knowledge_Base/UCR_Data_Security_Plans.md

 # UCR Data Security Plans (DSP) and High-Compliance Research

-Conducting research with highly sensitive data—such as P3/P4 classified data, Protected Health Information (HIPAA), Controlled Unclassified Information (CUI), Export Controlled data, or datasets governed by strict Data Use Agreements (DUAs)—requires formal planning and approval.
+Conducting research with highly sensitive data—such as P3/P4 classified data, Protected Health Information (HIPAA), NIST 800-171 Rev 2 regulated data, Export Controlled data, or datasets governed by strict Data Use Agreements (DUAs)—requires formal planning and approval.
 This ensures compliance with University of California policies (like IS-3) and external regulations.

 This guide outlines the process for initiating a Data Security Plan (DSP), understanding your responsibilities, and securing the necessary infrastructure.